Early Childhood Services

-Students with sensory impairments (deaf, blind) and severe communication problems are served by the CASE team, out of Grande Prairie.
-The team serves all of northern Alberta.
-Students must meet CASE criteria and are offered assessment and consultation services.
+Students with sensory impairments (deaf, blind) and severe communication problems are served by the Peace Collaborative Services (PCS) team.
+Students must meet PCS criteria and are offered assessment and consultation services.
 For information about referrals, please contact Peace Wapiti Public School Division (PWPSD) at (780) 532-8133.

 Resources outside the district (ie. physiotherapy, occupational therapy, and speech therapy) are contracted on an individual basis for severe disability children.
 Assessment and consultation for teachers and teaching assistants are provided.
 Please contact your school.

 Inclusive Education and Special Programming, including Program Unit Funding (PUF) for ECS

 Each school has resources available for inclusive education.
 Programs are developed for students in consultation with the special education/resource teacher and school Learning Coaches.
 Referral systems for in-school assessment, consultation and programming are school-based.

 Bonanza, Savanna, Woking, and home schooling in Bonanza.

 Beaverlodge Regional High School, alternate placements, Early Childhood Services (ECS), Kindergarten and Program Unit Funding (PUF).